mklinik/lotro-fov/README.md

 - By sheer luck I found out that the third one is the one we want.
 - This value is stored in some nested object, and changes location every time you switch scenes or restart the game.
-- To create this cheat table I followed the instructions of Cheat Table's tutorial for nested pointers to find the base pointer.
+- To create this cheat table I followed the instructions of Cheat Engine's tutorial for nested pointers to find the base pointer.
 From the base pointer to the scene factor it's 4 indirections with varying offsets.
 Make sure to understand the nested pointer tutorial to understand what's going on.